-Profile America — Thursday, September 22nd.
-The average age of the American population is on a steady climb.
-As people's ages creep upward, many tend to become a little vague about their exact age.
-After about 85, though, they become proud of their longevity.
+Profile America — Monday, September 22nd.
+The average age of the American population is on a steady climb, and the national median is nearly 37.
+As people grow older, many tend to become a little vague about their exact age.
+After about 85, though, they tend to become proud of their longevity.
 Not too many years ago, someone who had lived to be 100 was a true rarity.
-Even today, those reaching 100 are contacted by the White House and national media.
-Now, generations of good nutrition and medical care are paying off and the picture has changed.
-On this National Centenarians Day, it is estimated there are some 70,500 Americans aged 100 or over.
-In 1950, the number was 2,300.
-Profile America is produced by the U.S. Census Bureau: Measuring America—People, Places, and Our Economy.
+Even today, those reaching 100 are contacted by the White House, and often the national and local media.
+Now, generations of good nutrition and medical care are paying off, and the picture has changed.
+On this National Centenarians Day, there are some 53,000 Americans aged 100 or over, almost 83 percent of them women.
+In 1980, the number was 32,000.
+You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau